tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 Have a look at the GLs.
 The first two columns refer to the reference sequence (chromososome and position).
 Then you have 10 likelihoods for all possible genotypes in the order AA, AC, AG, AT, CC, CG, CT, GG, GT, TT.
 This set of 10 likelihoods is repeated sequentially starting from the left of the file for each individual in the row order of individuals in the BAM file.
-The values are log-scaled likelihood ratios, scaled by the most likely genotype.
+The values are log likelihood ratios scaled to the most likely genotype.

 	less -S $DIR/output/calmas_region.glf.gz

-We are analyzing 40 individuals, so we should have 402 fields in the glf file.
+We are analyzing 40 individuals so we should have 402 fields in the glf file.
 You should confirm this and try to print the likelihoods for the individual called CMASS6608007 at position chr7:1005 (each bam file is named by the individual, i.e. <idividual ID>.bam).
 What is their most likely genotype?
 If you need help you can click below.